gnayuy/BigTree/README.md

 We use [cxxopts][] to parse command lines, which requires gcc > 4.9.

-Get the source code with commands:
+To get the source via the following commands:

     git clone https://github.com/gnayuy/BigTree.git
     git checkout origin release1.0